 Just like the British Standard EU has specific sizes and colours dependant on the size of the pipe and the substance going through it.
 EU standard only has the one identification colour and can be brought off the shelf ready printed or for those more obscure ‘legends’ can be custom made.

-For more information on the different EU Standard specifications and requirements please fill out your details to download our free EU Standard Brochure PDF below.
+For more information on the different EU Standard specifications and requirements please download our free EU Standard Brochure PDF.

 There is no legal obligation to use EU or British Standard, it is all determined by you the customer.